ambientkit/ambient/README.md

 You can use `envdetect.RunningLocalDev()` to detect if the flag is set to true or not.

 When `AMB_TIMEZONE` is set to a timezone like `America/New_York`, the application will use that timezone.
 This is required if using time-based packages like MFA.

+When `AMB_URL_PREFIX` is set to a path like `/api`, the application will server requests from `/api/...`.
+This is helpful if you are running behind a proxy or are hosting multiple websites from a single URL.

 ### Application Settings